 - Guests are welcome to wander round the extensive grounds and enjoy the gardens

 - Janet Crawford - Upstairs in the turret.
 Double with en-suite shower.
-No TV
+No TV.
+Book this room

 - Sarah Kirkpatrick Room - Upstairs in the turret.
 Double with a sofa bed.
 Bathroom with a free standing slipper bath and shower attachment, bidet and separate toilet.
-No TV
+No TV.
+Book this room

 - Full Scottish breakfast overlooking the gardens

-- Optional dinner £20.
+- Optional dinner £25.
 Great value, delicious home cooking.
 Please book at least 24 hours in advanc.

 - For walkers and cyclists: Drying area for boots & clothes